Traditional open-air assembly cancelled due to pandemic

 + Coronavirus: the situation in Switzerland

-On Friday, however, cantonal authoritiesexternal link said the assembly would be cancelled altogether this year, and that a normal ballot would be held to decide on the most important issues.
+On Friday, however, cantonal authorities said the assembly would be cancelled altogether this year, and that a normal ballot would be held to decide on the most important issues.

 Unprecedented?

-The head of the cantonal government, Roland Inauen, was quoted by the NZZexternal link newspaper as saying that “as far as we can see, in the last 200 to 300 years, the assembly has never had to be cancelled before”.
+The head of the cantonal government, Roland Inauen, was quoted by the NZZ newspaper as saying that “as far as we can see, in the last 200 to 300 years, the assembly has never had to be cancelled before”.

 Restrictions imposed due to the coronavirus crisis include a ban on meetings of more than 1,000 people until the end of August.
 The canton could get an exception, but it would still have to ensure strict virus protection measures.